Brian L. Schmidt: Biography

-Schmidt left Microsoft in February 2008, and formed Brian Schmidt Studios, L.L.C., an independent consulting firm.
-He is also the creator of GameSoundCon, a conference and seminar on composing video game music and video game sound design for the professional audio community.
+In 2024, Brian received the Shining Star Corporate Partner Award from Education Through Music-Los Angeles (ETM-LA), for GameSoundCon's ongoing support of the non-profit's mission.

-Brian is also the Founder and Creative Director of EarGames, an independent video game development company specializing in audio games; videogames that rely on sound for gameplay.
-EarGames initial release, Ear Monsters, was released in June 2013.
+Schmidt is the Founder and Creative Director of EarGames, an independent video game development company specializing in audio games; videogames that rely on sound for gameplay.
+EarGames' initial release, Ear Monsters, was released in June 2013.

+Schmidt is a professor of music at DigiPen Institute of Technology in Redmond, WA.